Memory-Efficient Convex Optimization for Self-Dictionary Separable Nonnegative Matrix Factorization: A Frank-Wolfe Approach: Problem Statement

 where $\|\C\|_{{\rm row}-0}$ counts the nonzero rows of $\C$.
 For example, if ${\cal K}=\{1,\ldots,K\}$, then an optimal solution of \eqref{eq:self} is

 under mild conditions (e.g., ${\rm rank}(\W)=K$).
 More formally, we have:

 see a proof for the general case in \cite{fu2014self} and an illustration in Fig.~\ref{fig:sdmmv-demonstration}.
 Hence, ${\cal K}$ can be identified by inspecting the nonzero rows of $\C^\star$.
 The formulation in \eqref{eq:self} is reminiscent of the multiple measurement vectors (MMV) problem from compressive sensing \cite{tropp2006algorithms,Chen2006}, but using the data itself as the dictionary---which is the reason why \eqref{eq:self} is called {\it self-dictionary multiple measurement vectors} (SD-MMV) \cite{fu2014self}.
+We should mention that SD-MMV can be regarded as a way of picking up the vertices of the convex hull of $\{\x_1,\ldots,\x_N\}$, which is a popular perspective that many separable NMF algorithms take; see, e.g., \cite{nascimento2005vertex,chan2011simplex,arora2012practical,winter1999nfindr}.
+Unlike the classic vertex picking methods that often need the knowledge of $K$, SD-MMV can work without knowing the number of vertices.

 The formulation in \eqref{eq:self} is not easy to tackle, due to the combinatorial nature of $\|\C\|_{{\rm row}-0}$.
 One popular way is to use greedy pursuit, which selects the basis that represents $X$ using its convex combinations from the self-dictionary $\X$ one by one.
 This leads to the {\it successive projection algorithm} (SPA) \cite{fu2014self,gillis2014fast,MC01,chan2011simplex}.
 The greedy pursuit methods are often effective, efficient, and robust to a certain extent.
 However, they also share the same challenge---the error could be accumulated and propagated through the greedy steps.